itmaybejj/linkpurpose/README.md

 ```

 ### Adding a link category
-This is a bit more work, because you need to provide all the keys the base library looks for.
+This is a bit more work, because you must provide ALL the keys the base library looks for, or the library well error out.

 Here's an example that adds a type for spreadsheets, and assigns it to the FontAwesome Excel icon class:
 ```
 purposes: {
     spreadsheet: {
+          priority: 50, // Higher numbers "win," e.g., mark external spreadsheets as spreadsheet
           selector: '[href$=\'.xls\'], [href*=\'.xls?\'], [href^="https://docs.google.com/spreadsheets/"]',
-          message: '(Link downloads spreadsheet)',
+          message: '(Link downloads spreadsheet)', // Hidden text for screen readers
-          priority: 50,
-          linkClass: 'link-purpose-spreadsheet',
+          linkClass: 'link-purpose-spreadsheet', // Goes on link
-          iconWrapperClass: 'link-purpose-spreadsheet-icon',
+          iconWrapperClass: 'link-purpose-spreadsheet-icon', // Goes on span around icon
+          iconPosition: 'beforeend', // beforebegin, afterbegin, beforeend, afterend
-          iconType: 'classes',
+          iconType: 'classes', // Apply classes to a span to create link
-          iconHTML: false,
-          iconSRC: false,
-          iconClasses: ['fa-regular', 'fa-file-excel'],
+          iconClasses: ['fa-regular', 'fa-file-excel'], // Apply these classes },
-        },
 }
 ```